bkoper/artik-io/README.md

 for devices.
 You can also check ```devices``` directory, where you can get an idea how devices are created.
 All of them are pretty simple, but you can get an idea how to use this library.

-# How does it works
+# How does it work

 _tbd_